zafarrafii/CQHC-Python/README.md

 - [`cqtdeconv`](#cqtdeconv) - Compute the pitch-independent spectral envelope and the energy-normalized pitch component from the CQT spectrogram.
 - [`cqtsec`](#cqtsec) - Compute the CQT-SECs.

+See also:
+- [Zaf-Pythin](https://github.com/zafarrafii/Zaf-Python): Zafar's Audio Functions in Python for audio signal analysis.

 ### mfcc